echandler5956f/Galileo/README.md

 # Galileo
-*A light-weight and extensible C++ library for Guass-Legendre Pseudospectral Collocation of Switched Systems using CasADi and Pinocchio.*
+*A light-weight and extensible C++ library for Pseudospectral Collocation of Switched Systems using CasADi and Pinocchio.*

 <img src="https://i.imgur.com/VQJ3ZNe.png"/>